I know a male survivor

 There is a great societal denial of the fact that men get sexually assaulted.
 The need to deny the existence of male sexual assault is partly rooted in the mistaken belief that men are immune to being victimized, that “real men” should be able to fend off or avoid violence.
 There is also a false belief that men cannot be forced into sex—either they want it or they don’t.
 These ideas can increase the amount of pain felt by male survivors, and add to feelings of isolation, shame, and self-blame.

-Below are some of the unique problems and concerns that male survivors may experience:
+Some of the unique problems and concerns that male survivors may experience

 NO!
 This is a destructive myth that often adds to the anxiety a male survivor feels after being assaulted.
 Because of this misinformation, it is common for a male survivor to fear that he is now destined to do to others what was done to him.
 While many convicted sex offenders have a history of being sexually abused, most male survivors do not become offenders.
 The truth is that the great majority of male survivors have never and will never sexually assault anyone.